FOSSEE/sees/versionControl/handOut.rst

     $ hg commit -m "Merge heads."
     $ hg push

-*Note*, we have used a different way to commit.
-We have used the ``-m`` argument with the commit message.

 We could look at the graph of the changes, in our web interface, being served by the ``hg serve`` command.
 From the graph it is clear, how the merging has